Gustav-Magnussen/CTFTeam5/Lab01/MainDocument.md

 >*What is the content of the _id field where the correct password was guessed from brute-forcing?*

-We previously found out that the password for the admin user was "purple1" (from Admin Password).
-To find the "id" field in which the correct username was found, we searched for "purple1" and looked at the packet.
+We previously found out that the password for the admin user was *purple1* (from Admin Password).
+To find the `id` field in which the correct username was found, we searched for *purple1* and looked at the packet.
 This was done since the system most likely accepts the correct password and gives the successful message back in the same packet.
 From there, the correct answer is `ObjrO34BeTOdFhttNk4J`:

 ![bilde](https://user-images.githubusercontent.com/70077872/149674201-88ff335d-3b7f-4bf3-892c-d52e6e6fc5cd.png)

-This can be verified later in the packet since the variable "isAdmin" returns a boolean value of "1", meaning the Admin password was correct:
+This can be verified later in the packet since the variable `isAdmin` returns a boolean value of `1`, meaning the Admin password was correct:

 ![bilde](https://user-images.githubusercontent.com/70077872/149674301-1cf71a85-5fea-4175-a3c6-8e0c84467359.png)
 >**Flag`IKT449{ObjrO34BeTOdFhttNk4J}`**